imandra-ai/imandrax-vscode/README.md

 # ImandraX VSCode extension

-This is the VSCode extension for Imandra's ImandraX automated theorem prover.
+This is the VSCode extension for the ImandraX automated reasoning engine and interactive theorem prover.

 ## Installing ImandraX

-To use the ImandraX LSP, an `imandrax-cli` binary must be in your `PATH`.
+To use the ImandraX extension, an `imandrax-cli` binary must be in your `PATH`.
 If that's missing, this extension will prompt you to install it.
 It will effectively run the script from http://imandra.ai/get-imandrax.sh with all of the default options.

 ### Supported platforms

 Please note that, at the moment, `imandrax-cli` binaries are only available for MacOS and Linux.
 To use this extension on Windows, set up [WSL](https://learn.microsoft.com/en-us/windows/wsl/) and initiate [VSCode remote development in WSL](https://code.visualstudio.com/docs/remote/wsl-tutorial).